pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Living life fully is not just about fulfilling ambition, regardless of what motivational books tell you.
 It's also about being kinder."
 --Derren Brown

+"Life is no longer as hard, but life is more complicated."
+--Kenneth Brown, UC Davis Math student at The Bikery in Seattle, a comment on old vs new bike components

 "About all you can do in life is be who you are.
 Some people will love you for you.
 Most will love you for what you can do for them, and some won't like you at all."
 --Rita Mae Brown